9track/FlashFloppy-wiki/Host-Platforms.md

 high-density ID sequence must be [explicitly enabled in FF.CFG](#forcing-drive-identification).

+If using an Amiga external drive enclosure, please bear in mind that the enclosure's interface board usually emits a fixed double-density ID sequence which will make HD images unreadable.
+In this case you must disconnect the enclosure's ID circuitry on its interface PCB:
+* Cut the PCB connection to external connector, pin 1.
+* Connect a jumper wire between internal connector pin 34 and external connector, pin 1.

 ### Forcing Drive Identification

 Amiga hosts expect a drive ID sequence from external and